FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 Driving may be cancelled or curtailed in extreme weather conditions (e.g. snow, ice, heavy rain or high winds) which would make driving at speed dangerous.
 The booker will be advised if there are any changes to the experience.
 Please call 01243 755055 if in any doubt.

-Expect to be at the venue for three hours which will include a drivers briefing, three 15-minute sessions in the car starting with one sighting lap and finishing with a Hot Lap.
+Expect to be at the venue for Five hours which will include a drivers briefing, three 15-minute sessions in the car starting with one sighting lap and finishing with a Hot Lap.

-Dress in comfortable clothing suitable for driving.
-Trousers and a long sleeved top are compulsory.
-Flip flops, sandals and shorts are not permitted.
-A Stilo helmet is provided.
+Please dress in comfortable clothing suitable for driving.
+Trousers are compulsory.
+For your safety, flip-flops, sandals, and shorts are not permitted.
+A Stilo helmet and HANS device will be provided.

 The passenger will be required to sign a disclaimer and provide next of kin details.
 Public liability will be provided by Goodwood.